 TAX ABATEMENT REINVESTMENT ZONE . . .
-The City currently has one agreement in place.
+The City currently has two agreements in place.
 DATCU planned to expend at least \$12,000,000 in Real Property Improvements in the newly created Reinvestment Zone number 14-1.
 The agreement took effect on April 3, 2014.
-The Tax Increment Reinvestment Zone (TIRZ) was extended by City Council on June 7, 2018 by Ordinance No. 18-06-07-18.
+The Tax Increment Reinvestment Zone Number One (TIRZ 1) was extended by City Council on June 7, 2018 by Ordinance No. 18-06-07-18.
 The extension is set to expire on April 3, 2024 in accordance with the Ordinance.
 The economic development incentive for the Denton Area Teachers Credit Union, the abatement, is set to expire January 1, 2022.